Danny Way: Plan B (1991–1998)

 The Plan B company was formed as part of the Dwindle Distribution company, at that time overseen by Steve Rocco and Rodney Mullen, and, like Way, Ternasky was also formerly with H-Street, where he co-managed the company with Tony Magnusson.
 Ternasky, to the dismay of Magnusson, managed to convince numerous H-Street team riders to resign and assist with the development of the new brand.
 Ternasky's intention was to create a "super team" with riders such as Way, Colin McKay, Mullen, Mike Carroll, Matt Hensley, Dan Peterka, Rick Howard and Tas Pappas.

 Alien Workshop (1999–2004)

 After the original iteration of Plan B folded in 1998, Danny was sponsored by Alien Workshop.
 During his time with the company, Way had numerous pro model boards and was featured in photo advertisements.
 He also competed in the OP King of Skate competition.
 Danny was featured in two skateboarding video games: MTV Sports: Skateboarding featuring Andy MacDonald and Evolution Skateboarding.

-DC Shoes (1994–present)
+DC Shoes (1994–2023)

 Danny was the first pro skateboarder for DC Shoes when the brand was founded in 1994.
 In the first advertisement for his first pro model shoe, Way stood still because he suffered a neck injury while surfing.
 DC removed Way from their skateboard team in November 2023.